 - Saving work to Google’s servers in real time, meaning you will never lose data

 - Accessing documents via the internet—attorneys and support staff can work from laptops or other devices while remaining protected

 - Assigning different permissions to various team members such as “view only” or “view and edit” for greater security

 - Updating regularly with security patches

 With the Google Suite for Business, your team members can safely collaborate with fewer emails back and forth… and less worrying about whether your important communications or documents will be intercepted.
-Best of all, a migration to G-Suite is included for free with cloud migration or marketing automation from the James Publishing and Attorney Marketing team.
+Best of all, a migration to G-Suite is included for free with cloud migration or marketing automation from the James Attorney Marketing team.